dfrappart/dfrappart.github.io/_posts/2023-09-28-About_resources_moves_in_terraform_state.markdown

 However, changing the name `RgDemo` to something else, like `OtherRg`, well terraform will understand it as a new resource, try to destroy the resource `azurerm_resource_group.RgDemo` and create the resource `azurerm_resource_group.OtherRg`.
 Let's just say that it may cause probleme for many reasons.

-If we want the move to occur correctly, meaning without destruction of resources, then we have to to it differently.
+If we want the move to occur correctly, meaning without destruction of resources, then we have to do it differently.
-There is a way by manipulating the state, through terraform cli.
+There is a way, by manipulating the state, through terraform cli.
 We'll see that in details in the last part of the article.
-There is also another way more on the declarative side, with terraform move block, which are very similar to import blocks that we discuss in a [previous article](https://blog.teknews.cloud/azure/terraform/2023/07/02/NativeImporttf.html).
+There is also another way, more on the declarative side, with terraform moved block, which are very similar to import blocks that we discuss in a [previous article](https://blog.teknews.cloud/azure/terraform/2023/07/02/NativeImporttf.html).
 However, sometimes, terraform can detect and understand on his own that the resource just move.
 And we'll start with that.

 Note that we do not mention the way of managing the state directly from the file, which is something that we should NEVER do!
 That being said, let's move on.